Last Updated on September 18, 2023 by Jo Fitzsimons

 It’s actually an easy mistake to make, thinking Italy’s Prosecco region is near Trieste.

-Prosecco has its root (literally) in Trieste – the drink was first created there, in the 16th century.
+Prosecco has its root (literally) in Trieste – this famous Italian wine was first created there, in the 16th century.

 And, if you type ‘Prosecco’ into Google, this happens: